salad-server/lettuce-web/README.md

 -   **Node v16.15.0 and Go 1.18** are required.
 -   **make and git** are also required, but on most systems these are installed by default.
+-   **MySQL and Redis** are required, but should already be installed from bancho.py.
 -   **[upx](https://upx.github.io/)** is optional, but recommended as it will compress the API.

 ## Setup